viswanc/ezt-try2/ReadMe.md

   * 2104  Made the go services to accept a command line argument for the port to listen.
   * 2118  Added a script to ensure that the gRPC service is accessible through a load-balancer.
   * 2130  Improved the demo script.

+* 180303

+  * 0610  Successfully made a gRPC call.
+  * 0625  Successfully made gRPC calls through the load-balancer and the grpc-wrapper service.